hamvocke/root-loops/README.md

 _Spiffy terminal color schemes, as simple as pouring a bowl of cereal_

-## Did you ever want to create your own terminal color scheme?
+## Create your own terminal color scheme

 Beautiful terminal color schemes are a proven way to increase your productivity by a huge margin <sup>1</sup>.
 Fact.
 In the past, developers often had to rely on ordinary, off-the-shelf color schemes to spice up their terminal experience.
-Root Loops allows you to generate your very own beautiful color schemes according to your personal taste.
+Root Loops allows you to generate your very own beautiful color schemes that match your mood and personality.
 Bland or vibrant, dark or light, you decide!

 1: _Any actual productivity gains from using Root Loops are purely coincidental.
 You get to flex with your own color scheme in front of your nerd friends, though._

 [![Root Loops preview](assets/root-loops-screenshot.webp)](https://rootloops.sh)

-<h3 align="center"><a href="https://rootloops.sh">👉 Create your own terminal color scheme here</a></h3>
+<h3 align="center"><a href="https://rootloops.sh">👉 Give it a try!</a></h3>

 ## Development